opencurriculai/data_science_curriculum/docs/curriculum.md

 !!! info "The challenges of learning data science"

     - There is an unfathomable amount of online resources & books from which to choose from.
 Where do you start your learning journey?
 What specific content should you look at?
 This decision should depend on the quality of the course/book you look at, but also on your current background, education and future goals.
     - How do you know if the course/book you are about to engage in is of high quality?
-How do you choose between two or more seemlingly equivalent, highly rated courses?
+How do you choose between two or more seemingly equivalent, highly rated courses?
     - There is a lack of best in class, frequently updated, curated resources that organizes material found online into a long term learning plan that covers all aspects of data science.
     - A lot of popular curriculums only suggest content from their own platforms.
 The truth is, the best content on each subject comes from a variety of different sources and comes in many different formats.
     - Often times articles that curate resources suggest too many options from which to choose from.
 It often resembles a course dump, and it's up to the reader to "guess" which ones are the most relevant for them.